 Abolishing the wealth tax also simplified the tax structure.
 As an alternative to the wealth tax, the finance minister hiked the surcharge from 2% to 12% for the super rich section.
 Individuals with an income of above Rs.1 crore and companies with an income of over Rs.10 crore fall under the ambit of the super-rich segment.

-Wealth Tax is applicable to individuals, HUF’s and companies.
+Wealth tax is applicable to individuals, HUFs, and companies.
 The deciding factor for applicability of wealth tax is the residential status.
 The thumb rule is the resident Indians are subject to wealth tax on their global assets.
-However, NRI’s fall under the ambit if wealth tax for the assets held in India.
+However, NRI’s fall under the ambit of wealth tax for the assets held in India.

 If the total net wealth of an individual, HUF or company exceeds Rs.
 30 lakhs, on the valuation date, tax @1% will be leviable on the amount in excess of Rs.
 30 lakhs.
 Every person whose net wealth exceeds such limit shall furnish a return of net wealth.
 The due date is same as that of Income tax return.